Improving Medical Visual Representation Learning with Pathological-level Cross-Modal Alignment and Correlation Exploration: Related Work

 \subsection{Medical Image and Report Pre-training}

 In recent years, great effort~\cite{li2023blip,liu2024improved,wang2024visionllm,huang2023language,boecking2022making,radford2021learning,zhuminigpt,alayrac2022flamingo} has been made to explore image-text joint training.
-By enforcing a cross-modal interaction and alignment, the learnt representation can demonstrate a potent generalisation capability that can be transferred to various multimodal tasks.
+By enforcing a cross-modal alignment, the learnt representation shows a potent generalisation capability that can be transferred to various multimodal tasks.
 This image-text joint training also serves to enhance visual representations with the incorporation of text, thereby playing a pivotal role in the medical domain where having a large-scale labelled dataset to train a single model is not only labour-intensive but also requires specialized expertise.